Free, read only

 Do I need CAA if I only use Let’s Encrypt?+

 Recommended.
-Publishing v=issue letsencrypt.org blocks any other CA from issuing a cert for your domain — even accidentally.
+Publishing v=issue letsencrypt.org blocks any other CA from issuing a cert for your domain, even accidentally.

-CAA Record Checker is just the start.
+CAA Record Checker is one of 18 plus checks.